vanessaklee/stbernard/README.md

   * install dependencies with `mix deps.get`
   * install Node.js dependencies with `cd assets && npm install`
-  * start Phoenix endpoint with a REGION value from the list ["northeast", "midwest", "south", "west"]
-    * elixir: `REGION=midwest mix phx.server`
-    * interactive elixir: `REGION=midwest iex -S mix phx.server`
+  * start interactive elixir: `iex -S mix phx.server`
   * visit [`localhost:4000`](http://localhost:4000) from your browser.

 Run tests (in this demo app, Hound is used as a part of ExUnit tests)